huhao1987/termux-tasker/README.md

 # Termux:Task

+The project is forked from the original one: https://github.com/termux/termux-tasker, I will do some changes in this project with my own ideas.

 A [Termux](https://termux.com) add-on app allowing Termux programs to be executed from [Tasker](https://tasker.dinglisch.net/).

 ## Installation

-The project is forked from the original one: https://github.com/termux/termux-tasker, I will do some changes for my own update in this project.

-Termux:Task application can be obtained from:
+The original Termux:Task application(not my modified one) can be obtained from:

 - [Google Play](https://play.google.com/store/apps/details?id=com.termux.tasker)
 - [F-Droid](https://f-droid.org/en/packages/com.termux.tasker/)